EventStore/EventStore-Client-Dotnet/docs/docs/writing-events/basics.md

 ## Working with EventData

 When appending events to EventStoreDb they must first all be wrapped in an `EventData` object.
-This allow you to specify the content of the event, type of event whether its in Json format etc. In it's simplest form you need to the three following arguments.
+This allow you to specify the content of the event, the type of event and whether its in Json format.
+In it's simplest form you need to the three following arguments.

 ### eventId